Religious discrimination in Pakistan: Shias

 In 2020, the European Foundation for South Asian Studies (EFSAS) in a report entitled, Guilty until proven innocent: The sacrilegious nature of blasphemy laws Pakistan, has said that the biggest proportion of Muslims charged with blasphemy offences belong to the Shia community.
 The paper has recommended wide-ranging changes to Pakistan's laws and legal systems.
-Thousand of Pakistanis marched for an anti-Shia protests in Karachi, the country's financial hub, during early September, 2020.
+Thousand of Pakistanis marched in anti-Shia protests in Karachi, the country's financial hub, during early September, 2020.
 The march was caused due to Shia clergies making disparaging remarks against historical Islamic figures.
 The remarks were televised during the Shia Ashura procession.
 Ashura commemorates the Battle of Karbala, which caused the schism in Islam.
-Sunni groups demanded that disparaging remarks against any Islamic figures were not acceptable and will not be tolerated.
+Sunni groups demanded that disparaging remarks against any Islamic figures were not acceptable and would not be tolerated.

-On January 3 of 2021, a group of miners in Balochistan were victims of terrorist attacks.
+On January 3, 2021, a group of miners in Balochistan were victims of terrorist attacks.
 The attackers infiltrated and ambushed a coal mine near Mach, Pakistan; after which they "separated those who belonged to an ethnic group called Hazaras, blindfolded them, tied their hands behind their backs and brutally killed them".
 The Hazara community is an ethnic community from central Afghanistan of Hazarajat that have a mostly strong Shia religious identity.
 This event lead to a nationwide outcry and protest on social media.
 Imran Khan responded to the atrocities by accepting the demands of the attackers which infuriated the Pakistani victims.